-Cleaning pollution that resides in the ocean has direct consequences that harms life living in it, as well as outside of it.
-Unintentional harm from several techniques cleaning the seas can hinder or even kill unsuspecting marine life, especially from dispersants.
-Whether it is plastic waste never fading in the sea, oil spills, or even emissions from seafaring vehicles, any attempts to clean these issues will add further damage to the ocean itself and the life that lives in or around it including humans.
+Using dispersants to clean pollution that resides in the ocean has direct consequences that harms life living in it, as well as outside of it.
+Unintentional harm from several techniques cleaning the seas can hinder or even kill unsuspecting marine life, especially from said dispersants.
+Regardless of the method of cleaning, harm will still be added, and in the case of dispersants being used to make the ocean appear cleaner, it actually is making more harm happen.

 When pollution is being cleaned, one could argue that the amount of waste added as well as the damage dealt doesn’t compare to the amount of pollution that is being cleaned, as more good is being done than harm.
 Although that is true, many lives within the ocean will be harmed in potentially more severe ways.
 With the example of oil nets that clean up oil spills or emissions from aquatic vehicles, although there exists chances of animals being harmed, a good quantity of pollutants is being taken out of the environment.
 While this is mostly positive, the few lives in question would be snuffed out due to these efforts.
 It would be unfair as well as cruel to dismiss the possibility of loss of life, no matter if the loss in question is a fish or bird.